IgKniteDev/IgKnite/README.md

 ## 📓 Contributing

 If you'd like to add your own features to this project, consider having a look at the [contribution guidelines.](./CONTRIBUTING.md) It contains all the critical information for you to hack and deploy!
-The official documentation for IgKnite, as hyperlinked in the previous section, also has similar text (possibly more) written within to help you understand the core functionalities of the project.
+The official documentation for IgKnite, as hyperlinked in the previous section, also has similar text (possibly more) written to help you understand the core functionalities of the project.
 We're eagerly waiting for your contribution! :D

 <br>